ndsurgenor/scrabble-scorepad/README.md

 ## Initial Development

-- With these aims in mind, the following was drawn up as blueprint for writing the program, breaking down the various stages of input, decision, logic and function
-- The diagram was created using the chart design site [Lucid](https://lucid.app/lucidchart/db42b587-b151-4fc3-8d91-86050208ea20/edit?viewport_loc=-227%2C56%2C2938%2C1533%2C0_0&invitationId=inv_cbd12e3b-9927-4e6d-a169-3cadd1183444)
+With these aims in mind, the following flowchart was drawn up as blueprint for writing the program, breaking down the various stages of input, decision, logic and function.
+The diagram was created using the chart design site [Lucid](https://lucid.app/lucidchart/db42b587-b151-4fc3-8d91-86050208ea20/edit?viewport_loc=-227%2C56%2C2938%2C1533%2C0_0&invitationId=inv_cbd12e3b-9927-4e6d-a169-3cadd1183444)

 ![Flowchart](assets/images/flowchart.png)